slazarska/slazarska/README.md

 I'm Full-stack QA Engineer (manual and automated QA).

-I have more than 6 years of experience in Quality Assurance:
+I have 7 years of experience in Quality Assurance:

  :small_blue_diamond: 3 years of experience in system testing of a telecom enterprise system,